View or modify configuration settings

 3.6.
 Log Filter

 The Log Filter configuration setting lets you control the filtering of log messages.
-For each log channel (application area), you can independently set the level of logging you want (e.g., log only Critical messages, or do Verbose logging).
+For each log channel (application area), you can independently set the level of logging you want (such as log only Critical messages or do Verbose logging).
 Use the scrollbar to see all of the available log channels.

 If you change the level for a channel, you'll see it listed in the Live Preview section.

 For example, if you set Query Audit to an Information level, every query sent to the database for data retrieval will be included in the log.

 The Rserve Connection settings let you specify the details for connecting to an external R server.
 This is required in order to use the R language transforms such as R Data Generator.

 If you have installed Rserve for Windows on your Dundas BI server for testing purposes, then the default Rserve Connection settings should suffice.

 The exporting application in Dundas BI relies on the Chrome Embedded Framework (CEF), which sometimes requires additional arguments.
 The Additional Export Command Line Arguments setting lets you specify any a extra command line arguments required for the exporting application.

 The following table describes the various CEF arguments supported in Dundas BI.

 |--proxy=address:port||Specifies the proxy server to use (e.g. --proxy=192.168.1.42:8080).|